seb-oss/openbanking/authentication/sandbox-certificates/README.md

 Use these certificates when calling our sandbox API's.

+The certificate password is 'qwerty', currently ranking as the worlds #3 among the [world's most popular passwords](https://en.wikipedia.org/wiki/List_of_the_most_common_passwords).

 The PSD2 folder contains certificates for PSD2 API's:
 * Account Information
 * Payment Initiation